KenKundert/abraxas/README.rst

 Introduction
 ------------
-Abraxis is an alternative to the traditional password vault.
+Abraxas is an alternative to the traditional password vault.
 The intent is not to store passwords, but rather to regenerate them as needed.
 This is done with the aid of two files.
 The first is an accounts file that contains useful information about each account along with the parameters that control how the